-This collection consists primarily of the personal papers of Unitarian minister Charles Henry Appleton Dall, and genealogical information of the related Dall and Healey families, 1662-1957, including scrapbooks and notebooks kept by Charles's wife Caroline Wells Healey Dall.
+This collection consists primarily of the personal papers of Unitarian minister Charles Henry Appleton Dall and genealogical information of the related Dall and Healey families, 1662-1957, including scrapbooks and notebooks kept by Charles's wife Caroline Wells Healey Dall.

 Mark Healey (1791-1876)

-Mark Healey, born in Kensington, New Hampshire, was a merchant and banker.
+Mark Healey, born in Kensington, N.H., was a merchant and banker.
 His first financial successes were in shipping and importing, and he served as first president of Merchants' Bank, president of the Atlantic Mutual Fund, and as a railroad director.
 Healey suffered a financial reversal during the Panic of 1837, leading to his family's bankruptcy, from which they recovered.
 After converting in early adulthood, Healey was a dedicated adherent of Unitarianism.
 He was a close confidant of his daughter Caroline.

 Caroline Wells Healey Dall (1822-1912)